JamesSkemp/words/content/post/on-inboxdollar24com-and-similar-programs.md

 +++
-title = "On InboxDollar$.com, and similar programs" summary = "On InboxDollar$.com, and similar programs" draft = false comments = false date = "2004-11-13T00:01:00-06:00"
+title = "On InboxDollar$.com, and similar programs" description = "On InboxDollar$.com, and similar programs" draft = false comments = false date = "2004-11-13T00:01:00-06:00"